 - Are the any watch-specific limitations we need to discover?

-We therefore decided to limit ourselves to two root views - a list of the user’s current reads (replaced with a login screen if the user is not logged in) and a settings screen with some nested screens.
+We therefore decided to limit ourselves to two root views - a list of the user’s current books (replaced with a login screen if the user is not logged in) and a settings screen with some nested screens.

 The final app is a true MVP, from which we’ve learned so much.
 Its hard to stick to the plan and not add features you know users will request from day one, but it’s better than putting a lot of work into an app that can’t be released.
 It’s also going to be so much fun to be able to enhance the app as we learn more about, instead of ramming in a bunch of half-baked features at once.